 One billion is a big number.
 It comes with nine zeroes.
 Nine.
 It's the amount Facebook paid for Instagram, and now, it's how many times Play Books has appeared on an Android device.
 Google's app for reading ebooks has passed the one billion installs mark.

 Since this is a Google app, the accomplishment isn't as impressive as it was for WhatsApp, as Play Books comes pre-installed on probably the majority of devices it's on.
+People don't go to the Play Store looking to install this app.
+They find it a couple icons over when they open their app drawers for the first time.
 Read More

 WhatsApp (8:00 am): Hey guys, thx for the invite! 😍